nosoop/SM-TFCustAttr/README.md

 ## What does this do?

-The core plugin (`tf_custom_attributes`) provides an extremely simple interface for other plugins to access some internal storage on each weapon, being able to assign custom key/value data (mainly for plugin-based attributes).
+The core plugin (`tf_custom_attributes`) provides an extremely simple interface for other plugins to access some internal storage on each item, being able to assign custom key/value data, mainly for CAF-based attributes (that is, plugins using this framework to implement attributes).

+Attributes are automatically copied across dropped items and item pickups, making it compatible with the changes introduced in the Gun Mettle update.

 ## Installation

 Install the core `tf_custom_attributes.smx` plugin file.
-You'll also need [TF2Attributes][]
+You'll also need [TF2Attributes][].

+You will also want some attribute plugins written for the framework; see the [Public Custom Attribute Sets page][sets] for various CAF-based attributes.

-There are a number of plugins available that decide how to assign custom attributes to weapons and/or integrate with existing plugins; the [Applying Custom Attributes wiki page][apply] provides instructions on known compatible setups.
+If you're a server operator, there are a number of plugins available that can apply custom attributes to items and/or integrate with existing plugins; the [Applying Custom Attributes wiki page][apply] provides instructions on known compatible setups.

-If you're a developer, the [Creating Custom Attributes wiki page][create] provides some info on how to write your own attributes.
+If you're a developer, the [Creating Custom Attributes wiki page][create] provides some info on how to write your own CAF-based attributes.
 There are a few toy attribute examples in the project repository, and the [Public Custom Attribute Sets page][sets] has the source of more.

 [TF2Attributes]: https://github.com/nosoop/tf2attributes/releases
 [apply]: https://github.com/nosoop/SM-TFCustAttr/wiki/Applying-Custom-Attributes